 The beans are then roasted, which causes chemical reactions inside the beans to occur.
 The starches turn to sugar, the acidity weakens, and the beans become oily, which develops the aromatic flavour.

-Our coffee concentrates are created using our proprietary technology with the expertise of our coffee experts.
-Working directly with the world’s leading coffee brokers, we offer all major coffee certifications, giving our customers peace of mind that our products don’t just taste good, but they do good too.
-Our certifications include Fair Trade Organic, Rainforest Alliance and Organic certifications .For more information on how we can find you the perfect solution, please email
+When partnering with our customers, our experts craft brewed solutions that account for specific taste profile, origin and labelling.
+Working directly with the world’s leading coffee suppliers, we offer all major coffee certifications, giving our customers peace of mind that our products don’t just taste good, but they do good too.